input-output-hk/cardano-docs/docs/index.md

-There are a lot of similarities between Bitcoin and Cardano SL, but also there are quite some differences between those two cryptocurrencies.
-Most significant difference between Bitcoin and Cardano SL is that Bitcoin is a Proof of Work type cryptocurrency, while Cardano SL makes use of a Proof of Stake approach to consensus.
+There are a lot of similarities between Bitcoin and Cardano SL, but also there are quite some differences between those two cryptocurrencies.The most significant difference is that Bitcoin is a Proof of Work type cryptocurrency, while Cardano SL makes use of a Proof of Stake approach to reach consensus.
+This empowers honesty and longevity of the participants.

 ### Purpose of a Consensus Algorithm

-Consensus algorithms are used to produce new blocks of transactions, updating the state of the ledger as a result.
-Whenever someone publishes a block of transactions, they (or rather, their node that runs a cryptocurrency protocol) have to attach a proof that they had the right to do it.
-Below we discuss two types of such proofs.
+Consensus algorithms are used to produce new transaction blocks, resulting in updated state of the ledger.
+Whenever someone publishes a block of transactions, they (or rather, their node that runs the cryptocurrency protocol) have to attach a proof that they have merited it.
+Below two types of such proofs are discussed.

 ### Proof of Work and Mining

 Proof of Work is the most common consensus algorithm type for cryptocurrencies.
 It originated in Bitcoin and is the reason why this currency works well.
-To generate a proof of work, a computer has to solve a challenge.
-The challenge is a computationally-heavy problem which is hard to solve, but simple to verify a solution to.
-When a computer on a Proof of Work-based network finds a solution, it publishes it, along with the transactions that given computer observed while cracking the problem.
-The owner of this computer collects transaction fees and reward for generating a block.
-This whole process is called _mining_.
-Mining is very energy-consuming and the more competitive mining gets, the more energy-consuming it is.
+To generate Proof of Work, a computer has to solve a challenge.
+The challenge is a computationally heavy problem which is hard to solve, but the solution is easy to verify.
+When a computer on a Proof of Work-based network finds a solution, it publishes it along with the transactions that the computer observed while cracking the problem.
+The owner of this computer collects the transaction fees and reward for generating a block.
+The entire process is called _mining_.
+Mining is very energy-consuming and it's increase is analogous to competitiveness.

 ### Proof of Stake and Minting